ngkamperlo/presentations/slides/sdet-2/Slides.md

 # Summary

 - The blackbox pattern in Micro-Frontends provides an efficient solution to share components across different MFEs.
-- This pattern creates a component that has minimal interaction with other MFEs and operates independently, promoting code efficiency.
+- This pattern creates a component that has minimal interaction with other MFEs and operates completely independently.
 - Through a step-by-step guide using React and Webpack, we demonstrated how to create such a blackbox.
-- The blackbox pattern simplifies shared components management in the MFE architecture, offering a scalable and maintainable approach for MFE applications.
+- The blackbox pattern simplifies shared components management in the MFE architecture.
 - **You can find the code [here](https://github.com/ngkamperlo/blackbox)**